Skip to main content

 The public hearings at the University of Havana during the so-called “Deepening Process” were some of the darkest days in our history.
 At the Faculty of Chemistry, classes stopped entirely; nothing was taught, nothing was learned.
 Attendance at the hearings was mandatory, and each day felt like walking into a tribunal rather than a university.

 Many students were expelled.
-Charlie was not alone.
+Charlie was not the only one.
 I remember a young woman—I can’t recall her name—who was cast out simply for wearing a crucifix.
 It had been a gift from her godmother.
 When the commission demanded she take it off, she refused.
 The leader pointed at the door, and instantly a chorus began: “Out, out, out!”
 Her classmates followed her to the street, chanting in what was called a “repudiation act.”

 It was horrible to watch.